Australasia holiday weather

 The northern areas of Australasia lying between the Equator and the Tropic of Capricorn experience a predominantly tropical climate.
 This is largely a equatorial climate across northern Australia and the islands to the north of it including Papua New Guinea and the Solomon Islands.
 These areas typically experience hot and wet weather throughout the year.

-Australia sees a wide variation of climates: its east coast is typically warm temperate meaning rain throughout the year, but mostly focused in the summer months of December, January and February (see Sydney rainfall totals below).
+Australia holiday weather sees a wide variation of climates: its east coast is typically warm temperate meaning rain throughout the year, but mostly focused in the summer months of December, January and February (see Sydney holiday weather rainfall totals below).
 Winters are typically mild with very occasional cold spells.

-South-east Australia sees a split of temperate climates with a warm temperate climate in the northern half surrounding Adelaide, and a cold temperate climate in the south around Melbourne.
+South-east Australia sees a split of temperate climates with a warm temperate climate in the northern half surrounding Adelaide, and a cold temperate climate in the south around Melbourne holiday weather.

 This means areas surrounding Adelaide tend to see mild and wet winters with warm and occasionally very hot summers with very little rainfall.